Wndrr/Mjml-CSharp/README.md

 ## Acknowledgments

 * Thanks to the guys that made Node.exe (whoever they are)
+* Kinda thanks to the makers of npm even tho it's a pain to use it programatically
 * Thanks to the guys that made the MJML framework, give them a hi on [their slack](https://mjml.slack.com/messages/C12HESC2G/)
 * Special thanks to Iryusa and Dalefish for the help and directions
 * Super Thanks to Iryusa for the code sample